allo-media/text2num/README.md

 A fast and robust text2num converter library a library for recognizing, parsing and transcribing into digits (base 10) numbers expressed in natural language.
 It works on strings as well as on custom token lists.

-No IA involved: it is low on resources (and energy!) consumption as the latency are very small.
+No IA involved: it is low on resources (and energy!) consumption and the latency is very small.

 [![Documentation status](https://readthedocs.org/projects/text2num/badge/?version=latest)](https://text2num.readthedocs.io/en/latest/?badge=latest)

 `text2num` is a python package that provides functions and parser classes for:

-- Parsing of numbers expressed as natural language words convert them to integer values.
+- Parsing numbers expressed as natural language words and converting them to integer values.
 - Detection of ordinal, cardinal and decimal numbers in a stream of natural language words and get their decimal digit representations.

 Supported natural languages (in alphabetical order):